British distance runners have excelled this month with a British men’s 10km record and the fastest-ever 3000m time indoors by a junior woman

 Congratulations to Rory Leonard for running a UK record of 27:38 in Valencia on Sunday.
 Since winning the European under-23 10,000m title 18 months ago, the Morpeth Harrier has gone from strength to strength under coach Andy Hobdell.

 Spare a thought for Nick Rose, though, who ran 27:34 at the Crescent City Classic in 1984.
-Held on a point-to-point course in New Orleans, Rose’s mark has not been recognised as the British record.
-The winner that day, however, Mark Nenow, saw his 27:22 celebrated as a world best at the time and it remained in the World Athletics all-time rankings for years before finally having an asterisk put next to it to indicate it is ‘unratified’.
+Held on a point-to-point course in New Orleans, Rose’s mark has not been recognized as the British record.
+The winner that day, however, Mark Nenow, saw his 27:22 celebrated as a world best at the time and it remained in the World Athletics all-time rankings for years before finally having an asterisk put next to it to indicating it is ‘unratified’.

 When Farah claimed the official UK record with 27:44 in 2010, I contacted Rose about his mark and he described the area of 10km records as “muddy waters”.
 He added: “If record courses have to start and finish within a certain distance, then my run in New Orleans does not qualify for record purposes.
 All one could say is that it is the fastest run over the 10km distance!”

-Even faster than Rose and Leonard is the 27:20 clocked by Jon Brown in Pittsburgh in 1995, although the former European cross-country champion has readily admitted it was a downhill course.
+Even faster than Rose and Leonard are the 27:20 clocked by Jon Brown in Pittsburgh in 1995, although the former European cross-country champion has readily admitted it was a downhill course.
 “It shouldn’t be considered any kind of best due to its substantial drop,” he told AW at the time.
 “I could do three minutes flat if I jumped out of a plane at 10,000ft!”

 FitzGerald following in the footsteps of Zola Budd